 In a novel about Christian faith and doubt, the characters will occupy positions on a continuum between two poles.
 Owen Meany has a lot of faith and sits at one end of the continuum; the young Johnny Wheelwright is toward the other–He says, “the greatest difference between us: he believed more than I did” (22).

-It is important to explore this difference a little.
-Unlike Owen, Johnny is very much a product of his age; the framework from which he sees the world is modern, which means secular.
-One of the main characteristics of this view of the world is that there is a radical separation between the material (or immanent) world and the transcendent or spiritual one.
+Unlike Owen, Johnny is very much a product of his age; the framework from which he sees the world is Modern, which means, among other things, secular.
+One of the main characteristics of the Modern view of the world is that there is a radical separation between two worlds–the material (or immanent) and the spiritual (or transcendent).
 Owen Meany has a pre-modern understanding of transcendence and immanence; he sees a much closer relationship between the two.
-In essence, where the secular minds of the other characters (as well as Irving and many of his readers) necessarily sees boundaries, Owen Meany’s does not.
+In essence, where the secular minds of the other characters (as well as Irving and many of his readers) necessarily see boundaries, Owen Meany’s does not.
 In the novel, it is Owen Meany who is the lone adherent to this more integrative, incarnational view of reality where the transcendent and immanent are intertwined.

 Where the secular mind sees things in clearly bounded categories, one of the most significant qualities of Owen Meany is his resistance to categories.
 The paradoxical nature of Owen Meany is correlative to that of Jesus Christ.
 The secular mind resists the idea that Jesus was as both fully God and fully Man, transcendence incarnated in immanence.
 Both Jesus and Owen, in his far more humble way, embody these paradoxes.
 Irving repeatedly establishes parallels between Owen Meany and Jesus Christ.
 Owen’s voice is shown in all caps– suggestive of the red letter editions of the Bible.
 Wheelwright explains his grandmother’s reaction to Owen’s voice.
 She said, “‘You’ve seen the mice caught in the mousetraps?’ she asked me.
 ‘I mean caught–their little necks broken–I mean dead,’ Grandmother said.
 ‘Well, that boy’s voice, ‘my grandmother told me, ‘that boy’s voice could bring those mice back to life'” (17).
 This description draws a metaphoric comparison to the voice of Jesus who actually could bring someone back to life.